Orders are available for pick-up at Restaurant Nicholas at 160 Route 35 South Red Bank, NJ 07701 during the following times:

 Monday: 9:30-3:30; Tuesday – Friday: 9:15am – 9:00pm; Saturday: 11:00am – 9:00pm; Sunday: Closed

 This wine was harvested from low-yielding vines in the windswept hills of San Luis Obispo which produce tiny grapes, absolutely packed with flavor.
 The 2018 Petit Grains offers the perfect combo of green apple, hazelnut and mineral freshness.
-Just a dynamite bottle of American Chard, priced to drink every day.
+Just a dynamite bottle of American Chard, one of the best under $20 bottles anywhere.

 The Bisol “Jeio” Prosecco NV is a delicious sparkler that comes from the Veneto region of northeast Italy.
 A brilliant straw yellow color, the first sip is an intense and fresh nose of citrus fruits and saline sensations.
 If you love fruit forward sparklers… this one is for you.